Who can apply for a curatorial residency?

 How do I apply?

 Applications are accepted once a year.
-Artis welcomes applications from March 1 through April 15, 2022 for residencies taking place in the fall of 2022 at the International Studio and Curatorial Program (ISCP) in New York.
-Applications must be submitted online here by April 15, 2022 at 11:59pm EST
+Artis welcomes applications from December 15, 2022 through January 31, 2023 for residencies taking place from June 1 - July 31, 2023 at the International Studio and Curatorial Program (ISCP) in New York.
+Applications must be submitted online by January 31, 2023 at 11:59pm EST

 What information will I be asked to provide in the application?